ladycosy/console-finances/README.md

 # Console-Finances

-Creating code for analyzing the financial records of a company using HTML (minimal) and 'JavaScript'.
+Creating code for analyzing the financial records of a company using `HTML` (minimal) and `JavaScript`.

 Elements to be calculated and printed in console:
 1. number of months